Bachelor of Science in Computational Sciences, Major in Computational Biology

 In the first year, students acquire fundamental knowledge in mathematics, physics, chemistry and computer science.
 The compulsory core subjects are the same for all students of computational sciences.

 Courses linked to the Major in Computational Biology start in the second year, which includes lectures in mathematics, computer science and molecular biology.
 This program is therefore suited for quantitative studies of biological systems, e.g. in systems and structural biology, biophysics, genetics or bioinformatics.
 In addition, with the Biozentrum Research Summer program, we also offer the unique opportunity to actively immerse yourself into research by joining one of Biozentrum’s labs for seven to nine weeks.

 The third year is strongly practice oriented.
 You will participate in two six-week, all-day block courses in «Structural Biology and Biophysics» and «Biochemistry», that cover both theoretical and experimental aspects.
 Furthermore, you will be actively involved in two research projects.
 These projects are tailored to this Bachelor program and can be conducted in the research groups that are involved in the program, e.g. Molecular Modelling and Drug Design, Application of deep sequencing to the study of evolution, genetics, gene expression and diseases are possible topics.

 Should you have questions concerning the course of studies please contact the Student Office Computational Sciences (see below).

-A Bachelor of Science in «Computational Sciences» enables you to either start working or to pursue a master’s and subsequently a doctoral degree.
-As a graduate, many paths open for you in both academic research as well as in many types of companies, from pharmaceutical to software development companies, all of which are strongly developing their data science activities.
+A Bachelor of Science in «Computational Sciences» enables you to either start working or to pursue a Master’s and subsequently a doctoral degree.
+Many paths open for graduates in both academic research as well as in many types of companies, from pharmaceutical to software development companies, all of which are strongly developing their data science activities.
 With the lecture series «Studium!
 Was dann?», which takes place several times each semester, you can inform yourself about possible career paths in the field of computational science.